Amrita-Patel/Spotify_Clone/README.md

 This Spotify clone project demonstrates fundamental skills in web development, including HTML for structure, CSS for styling, and JavaScript for interactivity.

+## Technologies Used 🚀
+1. HTML
+2. CSS
+3. JavaScript

 ## Features

 1. The project is responsive, adapting to different screen sizes.
-2. Added the features to dynamically allowing users to add, play, pause and seek songs in their playlists.
+2.Users can dynamically add, play, pause, and seek songs in their playlists, providing an interactive and personalized music experience. 🎶🔀⏯️